The University of provides students with a solid foundation in the field of linguistics and education.

-TESOL and Applied Linguistics graduates are trained in a variety of skills desirable to the current job market such as research, analysis, presentation, problem-solving, critical thinking, metacognitive organizational skills, intrapersonal/interpersonal and cross-cultural communication in both oral and written formats.
+TESOL and Applied Linguistics graduates are trained in a variety of skills desirable to the current job market such as research, analysis, presentation, critical thinking, and cross-cultural communication.

-Each course is designed to develop the student's content, pedagogic and research knowledge within our field and is linked to one or more of our four program goals:
+Each course is designed to develop student's content, pedagogic, and research knowledge within our field, linking to one or more of our four program goals:

 Curricular/Assessment Knowledge - to prepare curriculum developers, assessment specialists and program designers to critically analyze, evaluate and implement programs designed for language learners and for culturally and linguistically diverse populations.